 According to FPR rules there is no labelling obligation to declare the actual percentage of each ingredient in the final formulation of the fertilising product.

 For substances and mixtures covered by the CLP Regulation, the identification has to comply with all the requirements of this regulation.
-Hence, for a mixture, its trade name and the identity of the substances contributing to the classification according to article 18.3 of the CLP regulation have to be given in the list of ingredients.
+Hence, for a mixture, its trade name and the identity of the substances contributing to the classification according to Article 18.3 of the CLP regulation have to be given in the list of ingredients.

-For natural materials, it is possible to use mineral names (e.g.: Sylvinite, Langbeinite) in addition to the names used in accordance with Article 18 of the CLP Regulation, and the corresponding identification number of the material (CAS number or EC number) if available.
+For natural materials, it is possible to use mineral names (for example, Sylvinite, Langbeinite) in addition to the names used in accordance with Article 18 of the CLP Regulation, and the corresponding identification number of the material (CAS number or EC number) if available.

 To avoid very long lists on the label itself, it is recommended to describe the CMCs of the ingredients by using a footnote or a shortened CMC reference.